MathieuSeraphim/InstagramInfluencerFakeFollowerProportion/README.md

 The extracted data can be found in the extracted_data folder, and through execution of the preprocess_followers.py script, new .csv files will appear in the processed_data folder.

 Notice that some of the processed files have few or no corresponding Instagram accounts.
-That is because the data scraper didn't work on them. possibly, in the few minuted between collecting the data and processing it, some of these these accounts were deleted.
+That is because the data scraper didn't work on them.
+One interpretation would be that in the few minutes between collecting the data and processing it, some of these these accounts were deleted.
 However, I have tried searching manually for some of these users, and have found that they were not deleted.
-I do not know why the program bugged in their case.
+The "deleted accounts" hypothesis seemed to not hold up for the most part.

 This gives further weight to the point that my collecting / preprocessing method needs improving, as we probably lost a lot of good examples of fake accounts.

 After having collected the data, I labeled it manually and exported it to the labeled_data.csv file, using the label_examples.py script.
-I automatically labeled the few deleted accounts I encountered as fake.
+I automatically labeled the one deleted account I encountered as fake.

-Note that this process was highly subjective, and I probably mislabeled many users.
+Note that this process was highly subjective, and by definition biased.
+More on that later.

+Finally, I collected data on about 10000 followers of the Ritz-Carlton.
+I initially encountered the same problem as before, with the scraper generating errors for a lot of accounts at a time.
+I found out that by imposing a 2-minute timeout after each scraper error, I could greatly limit further errors.

+### Implementing the Random Forest algorithm

+The Random Forest algorithm is implemented in the random_forest.py script, which takes into account the number of trees to implement.
+Testing has shown that it is the single most important hyperparameter, giving consistent results when above 100.
+I arbitrarily set it to 500 for most of y tests.

+Using this, I obtain an accuracy score of around 0.8 to 0.9, showing that I was somewhat consistent in my labeling.

+I then process the Ritz-Carlton data using this model, which shows me a proportion of fake accounts of 0.20 - 0.21, which is nowhere near the o.78 I have found online (see point 5 of original plan, above).

+There are multiple possible reasons for that:
+* Although my labeling was consistent, it wasn't necessarily accurate: as stated above, I am biased in my decision process, and I may have consistently mislabeled accounts.
+* The data on the article wasn't necessarily accurate, although I find that unlikely (data provided by the company Points North Group).
+* The data in the article may be outdated, as it dates back to March 2018, and this analysis was done in June 2019.

+Finally, even if I'm able to pinpoint fake Instagram followers, that doesn't mean that legitimate Instagram users don't share similar characteristics.
+For example, a user may have few to no posts, few followers and many followings because they use Instagram quasi-exclusively to check up on influencers, and not to make posts on their own.

+We could probably go past this problem if we had more data, such as the user's location, average connection time, ...